In this article, we will show you everything you need to know about Docker logs and how to work with them.

 View Logs Since a Specific Date

-When you inspect your Docker logs, you often want to limit the output to a given number of lines, not to be flooded with information.
+When inspecting your Docker logs, you often want to limit the output to a given number of lines so that you do not become flooded with information.

 If you want to see the logs from a specific point in time until now, the --since